Kate Miner (actress): Acting

-She has guest starred or recurred on Grey's Anatomy, Disjointed, Two and a Half Men, Scandal, CSI: New York, The Deep End, Boston Public, Malcolm in the Middle, Drake & Josh, CSI: Miami, Quintuplets, Summerland, Ugly Betty, ER, Life, Hellcats, and Secret Girlfriend.
+She has guest starred or recurred on Grey's Anatomy, Disjointed, Two and a Half Men, Scandal, CSI: NY, The Deep End, Boston Public, Malcolm in the Middle, Drake & Josh, CSI: Miami, Quintuplets, Summerland, Ugly Betty, ER, Life, Hellcats, and Secret Girlfriend.
 Additional film credits include Fired Up, A Leading Man, Street and the indie horror flick Behind the Mask: The Rise of Leslie Vernon.

-Music career
+Music

 In 2012, she married her college sweetheart, musician Justin Miner.
 Kate sings and plays keys, mandolin, and harmonica in their band, Miner.

 Their band performed on season 3 of Hart of Dixie.
-She and her husband have composed songs featured on Elementary (TV series), House of Lies, and Hart of Dixie as well as the feature film Project Almanac.
+She and her husband have composed songs featured on Elementary, House of Lies, and Hart of Dixie as well as the feature film Project Almanac.

 In 2018, Kate released an EP with her new project, Winslow with bandmate Briana Lane.
 The duo are signed with Kobalt under AWAL Records.
 Their song 'Origami Tiger' was featured on the soundtrack for the film Luce starring Octavia Spencer and Naomi Watts.

-Modeling career

-Miner has appeared in national campaigns for Gap Fit, Victoria's Secret, Skechers, Levi's, Abercrombie & Fitch, Hollister, Zinc, Fabrizio Gianni, and DKNY.